One of the tools that has been crucial in my personal growth journey is my life handbook. What is a life handbook?

 - Your vision board (Vision boards are visual representation of your goals and dreams.
 Check out my vision board tutorial.)

-- Your short-term life goals, usually a breakdown of your long-term goals
+- Your short-term life goals, usually a breakdown of your 1-year goals

 - Your action plans to achieve your goals

 * For those of you who have done Live a Better Life in 30 Days Program, you should have identified most of the items above, so it’s a matter of putting them together in your handbook.

 While the above outline may seem a little hefty, there is no need to work on everything in one sitting; neither is it reasonable to expect that.
 Simply filling out one section (say, your life purpose) requires deep thought and self-reflection.